 What is the New Psychiatry?

-Over the last years, psychiatry and neurobiology have come together to offer far more ways to understand the mind and the brain.
-As a medical doctor, I can see the body-mind interaction more than ever was possible before.
-Daily in my practice, I see incredible discoveries from the Decade of the Brain having very practical applications.
+Over the past few decades, psychiatry and neurobiology have come together to offer far more ways to understand the mind and the brain.
+As a medical doctor, I am able to evaluate the body-mind interaction better than ever before due to advances in psychiatry and neurobiology.
+Incredible findings discovered during the Decade of the Brain have become practical applications I use on a daily basis.
 I share with you the most cutting edge treatments and ideas.
 My approach is to collaborate with you to put together different treatments to get the best results.
 I have an eclectic approach to care that I first practiced while working in major emergeny centers.
 If something isn't working or is only partly effective, let's do something different!